 Captain Martin Carranza has been fly fishing all his life, from his early beginnings in Patagonia, Argentina, to south Florida since 2001.
 He has fished all over South America, the Caribbean, Europe, and the United States.
 With that vast experience, he has gained the experience and expertise to earn sponsorships from several companies.
 He’s also a member of Florida’s Guide Association, an instructor at the Federation of Fly Fishermen, a guide with Trout Unlimited, and a recommended guide of the Coastal Conservation Association.
 He was also named Conservation Captain of the Month by the Bonefish and Tarpon Trust in September of 2015.

-You'll fly into Miami International Airport (MIA).
-With a double occupancy booking, a rental car is included in your package.
-If you do not have a rental car, you’ll be picked up at the airport and transferred to your hotel.
+You'll fly to Miami International Airport (MIA).
+With a double-occupancy booking, a rental car is included in your package.
+If you do not have a rental car, a representative will pick you up at the airport and transfer you to your hotel.

-You’ll stay at either the Holiday Inn or the Best Western in Florida City—Gateway to the Keys.
+You’ll either stay at the Holiday Inn or the Best Western in Florida City—Gateway to the Keys.
 Both hotels are equipped with a pool and on-site fitness center and include breakfast, daily housekeeping, and free internet service.
 The hotels are within walking distance of restaurants, shops, and a tackle store.
 There is also the option of staying at a one-bedroom apartment with two single-beds near the marina.

 6-nights and 5-days guided fishing